The Last Theorem: Plot summary

 The Last Theorem is set in Sri Lanka in the early- to mid-21st century and follows the life of a mathematician, Ranjit Subramanian.
 While studying at Colombo University, he becomes obsessed with Fermat's Last Theorem, a conjecture made by Pierre de Fermat in 1637, for which he claimed to have conceived a proof that he never wrote down.
 The proof eluded mathematicians across the world for over 350 years, until in 1995 British mathematician Andrew Wiles published a 100-page proof of the theorem.
 But not everyone was "satisfied" with Wiles's proof because it used twentieth century mathematical techniques not available in Fermat's time.

 In the novel's back-story, extraterrestrial sapients, the "Grand Galactics", are alarmed when they detect the photon shock waves from nuclear bomb detonations on Earth.
 The Grand Galactics monitor and control the destinies of a number of high-performance sapient races and order one of these races, the "Nine Limbeds", to send "cease and desist" messages to Earth.
 When these messages have no effect, the Grand Galactics order another race, the "One Point Fives", to launch an armada to Earth to exterminate the undesirable species.

 Back on Earth, regional conflicts escalate and the United Nations struggles to contain them.
 In Sri Lanka, Ranjit unwittingly boards a cruise ship that is hijacked by pirates.
 When unknown security forces free the ship, Ranjit is arrested on suspicion of terrorism.
 For six months he is interrogated and tortured, but he cannot supply the information his captors want so he is locked up and "forgotten" for a further 18 months.
 During this period of incarceration, Ranjit dwells on Fermat's Last Theorem and, after several months, solves it with a three-page proof.
-Later Ranjit is rescued by a friend from University, Gamini Bandara, who will not reveal whom he is working for or where Ranjit was held captive.
+Later Ranjit is rescued by a friend from university, Gamini Bandara, who will not reveal whom he is working for or where Ranjit was held captive.

 Ranjit submits his proof for publication and achieves worldwide fame.
 He marries Myra de Soyza, an artificial intelligence specialist, and embarks on a speaking tour of the world.
 In the United States, he is briefly recruited by the CIA to work on cryptography.
 Gamini later reveals that he is working for Pax per Fidem (Peace through Transparency), an undercover United Nations organization established to bring about world peace.
 To achieve this end, Pax per Fidem has developed "Silent Thunder", a non-lethal EMP nuclear superweapon that renders all electrical equipment in its path inoperable.
 Silent Thunder is deployed in North Korea and later in South America, and regional conflicts subside.
-Gamini invites Ranjit to join Pax per Fidem, but the authoritarian nature of Pax per Fidem and its "new world order" worry Ranjit and Myra, and Ranjit turns down the offer.
-He does, however, accept a position on the advisory board of an international consortium building a space elevator in Sri Lanka, chosen because of its position on the equator.
+Gamini invites Ranjit to join Pax per Fidem, but the authoritarian nature of the organisation and its "new world order" worry Ranjit and Myra, and Ranjit turns down the offer.
+He does, however, accept a position on the advisory board of an international consortium building a space elevator in Sri Lanka, chosen because of its location on the equator.